ArXiv (11): Out of Nowhere: Introduction to the emergence of spacetime, (Jan. 2021)

 You know our work comes out of a high school; and when we started,

-we all thought it was a great little STEM tool.
-Then we finally realized
+we all thought our base-2 model was a great little STEM tool.
+Then, we

-how out of the mainstream we were.
-We stopped that program within
+finally realized how out of the mainstream we were, we stopped until we

-to process it all once they hit their college classes.
-Now that I realize
+when they began their college courses.
+Now that I realize how idiosyncratic

 We need somebody to say, “You’re wrong and here’s why.”
 Our